Gardening for Beginners 🌱 START HERE

 Q. How do I permanently get rid of grass in my gravel driveway?

-The only permanent way to get rid of grass that grows in a gravel driveway is to pave over the gravel with concrete.
-Since that’s not an option for many, the next best thing is to use a weed killer to remove the existing weeds and then use a pre-emergent over the gravel to keep new weed seeds from sprouting.
+The only permanent way to get rid of grass that grows in a gravel driveway is to pave over it with concrete—repairing your driveway to add a weed barrier or get rid of creeping roots likely won’t solve the problem.
+Since that’s not an option for many, the next best thing is to use a weed killer to remove existing weeds and a pre-emergent to keep new seeds from sprouting.
 It’s not permanent, but diligence can keep the driveway looking neat.

 Q. Will weed killer for gravel damage the soil?